 The rate of people dying early from liver disease in some parts of England is almost 8 times higher than others, according to new data published by Public Health England (PHE) today.

 Responding to the launch of the Atlas of Variation of liver disease, Vanessa Hebditch, Director of Communications and Policy at the British Liver Trust said, “Across the UK we are facing a liver disease crisis.
-People are dying of liver damage younger and younger, with the average age of death now being mid-fifties.
+People are dying of liver damage younger and younger, with the average age of death in some areas now being mid-fifties.
 It is also becoming more and more common for liver units to have much younger individuals waiting for a liver transplant or dying on the wards.
 This data shows that not only do we need to ensure that there are excellent and consistent liver services across the country but that need to be diagnosed much earlier to obtain effective care, treatment and support as soon as possible.
 This means that primary care needs to have a much greater emphasis on liver disease.”